Deterministic Discrete Denoising: Discussion

 We found that introducing delayed switching in the herding algorithm is effective in improving the quality of generated samples.
 However, it is not clear how to set the appropriate switching margin $\delta$, which can depend on the model, the dataset, the vocabulary size $K$, and the number of inference steps $T$.
 Alternative mechanisms for delayed switching are also possible.
 Further theoretical and numerical studies will be necessary to clarify the role of delayed switching in deterministic denoising.

 These observations on weighted accumulation and delayed switching naturally lead to the idea of continuous-time formulation.
 Discrete diffusion models formulated as continuous-time Markov chains (CTMCs) have been studied extensively \citep{Campbell2022NeurIPS,Lou2024ICML}, and can also be naturally derandomized using the continuous-time variant of the herding system, which exhibits chaotic billiard dynamics \citep{Suzuki2015NOLTA}.
 As an alternative, chaotic billiard sampling \citep{Suzuki2013SR,Lee2025}, which can be extended to multi-state spin models such as the Potts model \citep{Suzuki2013PRE}, can also be applied.
 Compared with the CTMC formulation, these derandomized billiard systems require computing the exact state transition times induced by collisions with the billiard boundary, which is more time-consuming.
-Since the exact computation may not contribute to the performance, time-discretized computation is considered more practical.
+Since the exact computation may not contribute to the performance, a time-discretized version, closely related to our proposed algorithm, is considered more practical.
 Nonetheless, continuous-time formulations may offer advantages in dedicated hardware implementations, as demonstrated in the integrated-circuit implementation of chaotic Boltzmann machines \citep{Yamaguchi2019IJCNN}.
+This research direction is related to acceleration methods for the reverse processes of CTMCs \citep{Park2025ICLR,Ren2025NeurIPS}.

 As mentioned in the introduction, we focused on the uniform diffusion process in this paper.
 However, the proposed herding-based denoising algorithm can also be applied to other Markov-chain formulations of discrete diffusion models.
-While in \cite{Chen2024NeurIPS} the state transition time from the absorbing state is externally specified, the proposed deterministic algorithm may allow the transition time to be determined by the system itself according to the transition probability.
+While in \cite{Chen2024NeurIPS} the state transition times from the absorbing state are externally specified, the proposed deterministic algorithm may allow the transition times to be determined by the system itself according to the transition probability, which is conceptually related to an adaptive sampler for masked diffusion \citep{Ben-Hamu2025NeurIPS}.
+As the remasking mechanism, as employed in LLaDA \citep{LLaDA1,LLaDA1.5}, makes the reverse process of masked diffusion more dynamic and enables iterative refinement, our approach could be applied to derandomize the remasking process to further enhance the refinement.

 The capability of the herding algorithm is not limited to sampling from categorical distributions.
 By appropriately designing feature functions, additional constraints, such as symmetry, can be incorporated into the generated samples, which may further enhance the applicability of discrete diffusion models.
 Although we presented a fully deterministic algorithm, it is also possible to combine the method with probabilistic sampling.
 Since the boundedness of the weight vector is essential, monitoring its dynamics may help improve the performance of stochastic denoising, as in bounded-error sampling \citep{Yamashita2019SC}.